mesosphere/dcos-commons/frameworks/elastic/docs/configure.md

 Each task in the cluster performs one and only one of the following roles: master, data, ingest, coordinator.

-The default placement strategy has no restrictions other than distributing all the master nodes to different agents.
-You can specify the Marathon placement constraints for each node type.
+The default placement strategy specifies no constraint except that all the master nodes are distributed to different agents.
+You can specify further [Marathon placement constraints](http://mesosphere.github.io/marathon/docs/constraints.html) for each node type.
 For example, you can specify that data nodes are never colocated, or that ingest nodes are deployed on a rack with high-CPU servers.

 ![agent](img/private-nodes-by-agent.png)
 ![vip](img/private-node-by-vip.png)